erfanjazebnikoo/nanofilm_thickness_using_genetic_algorithm/README.md

-# Optimization of nanofilms thickness using a Genetic Algorithm (GA)
+# Optimization of nanofilms thickness using the Genetic Algorithm (GA)

 This project created for improving the results of a paper from the [journal of applied physics](https://aip.scitation.org/journal/jap).